maleckicoa/Sparkify-Project/README.md

 ## Results<a name="results"></a>
 sparkify_event_data is a 12GB data set with 25 million rows.
 It contains user data of about 25K users.<br>

-The data contains information about: pages that the user visited, all timestamps, time spent on each page,gender, location, etc. <br>
+The data contains information about:
+- pages that the user visited
+- all timestamps
+- time spent on each page
+- user gender
+- user location
+- etc. <br>

 The data also contains information if the user has cancelled the music service or not (Churn).<br>

 With this data, 14 features were engneered and used a an input for a classification model to predict Churn <br>
 Three models were used, the best performing one was Gradient Boosted Tree Classifier yielding and f1 of 0.81. <br>
 A detailed step-by-step analysis with results is available [here]